remix-run/remix/docs/guides/mdx.md

 }
 ```

+Clearly this is not a scalable solution for a blog with thousands of posts.
+First, you need to admit to yourself that you're not even going to write ten posts, let alone thousands, and move on.
+Next, if you get to 100 posts (congratulations!), we suggest you rethink your strategy and turn your posts into data stored in a database so that you don't have to rebuild and redeploy your blog every time you fix a typo.
+You can even keep using MDX with [MDX Bundler](https://github.com/kentcdodds/mdx-bundler).

 ## Advanced Configuration

 If you wish to configure your own remark plugins you can do so through the `remix.config.js`'s `mdx` export: